Winston Churchill was once asked, “Mr. Churchill, to what do you attribute your success in life?”

 I love that Winston Churchill anecdote, but for many activities I prefer sitting… reading, surfing my iPad, thinking to name a few.

-If you have a full house with kids, a sitting area in your master bedroom can be a quiet and private sanctuary.
+If you have a full house with kids, a sitting area in your primary bedroom can be a quiet and private sanctuary.
 In my view, it’s a wonderful luxury… and the best part you don’t need too much space or all that big of a budget to make it happen.

-This article suggest seating options for a master bedroom.
+This article suggest seating options for a primary bedroom.

 Seating Options at the Foot of Your Bed

 1. The loveseat

 This is my favorite bedroom seating option when space is limited.
 All you need to do is place a loveseat at then end of the bed and voila, you have a small sitting area.

 If you prefer something less expensive and simpler, a simple bench (with or without cushioned seat) offers a decent sitting option – although it’s ideally suited as a sitting option when getting dressed.

 Ottomans are popular and serve many more purposes than merely a footrest. they can serve as coffee tables and of course seating.
 You can opt for one long rectangle ottoman placed at the foot of your bed or go for two smaller ottoman (round or square) placed at the foot of your bed.

 You place one or two sitting chairs at the foot of your bed.